Water Activities in Xcaret

 The origins of Xcaret Park date back to the time when a person, while exploring the terrain, saw so much natural beauty in one place, that decided that such paradise had to become something for everyone.
 Thus arose Xcaret, which is much more than beaches and underground rivers, although these are some of the main reasons why people around the world travel to visit.

-If you love water activities, you will appreciate this tour in which you can enjoy the various water activities included in your entrance to Xcaret Park.
+If you love water activities, you will appreciate this tour in which you can enjoy the various water activities included at your entrance to Xcaret Park.

 1.- Blue River